 For Trusted Firmware projects that are not allowed to distribute the fix privately due to export control restrictions, if a Trusted Stakeholder requests it, we may allow Trusted Stakeholders a reasonable extension to the secondary embargo period to develop and deploy their own fix.
 This period should be as short as possible and must always complete before the public disclosure date.
 In this case the fix will be publicly released after the secondary embargo period.

 - After fix implementation, we will consolidate details of the security vulnerability into a security advisory.
 This includes a CVE number and we will request one if not already done by the reporter.
-We will circulate drafts of the security advisory with the reporter, ESSes and Trusted Stakeholders as they become available.
+We will circulate drafts of the security advisory with the reporter, ESSes and Trusted Stakeholders if they contain significant updates to earlier notifications.

 On receipt of embargoed information, you must not disclose any of the provided information beyond the group of people in your organization that need to know about it.
 During the primary and secondary embargo periods, that group of people should be limited to those entrusted to assess the impact of the vulnerability on your organization and deploy fixes to your products.
 After the secondary embargo period but during the public embargo period, that group of people may be expanded in order to prepare your organization's public response.
 The embargoed information must not be shared outside your organization during the public embargo period under any circumstances.
 It is permitted to point others to a public fix during an embargo period, as long as the vulnerability details are not leaked.